Which of the following is the correctly balanced equation for the... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correctly balanced equation for the reaction between phosphoric acid (H3PO4) and strontium hydroxide (Sr(OH)2)?
+Which of the following is the correctly balanced equation for the reaction of aluminum with hydroxide ions in a basic solution to form aluminate ions and hydrogen gas?

 A